msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: The heatmap shows predominantly blue areas over the central portion of the lesion, indicating the model did not find strong malignancy-supporting features in the main lesion area.
 However, moderate warm colours appear along the lesion edges and in the upper region, suggesting the model detected some concerning features in these areas.
 The overall pattern reflects the model's uncertainty in this borderline case.
 - SHAP: The analysis shows that green features to the right of the lesion moderately influenced the AI's prediction toward "Benign".
 Pale red areas in other areas of the image moderately influenced the model's prediction toward "Malignant".
 - The fact that both visual methods do not seem to be focused on the same area of the image may justify some concern.
 However, this may also reveal the complexity of how deep learning models process visual information.
-- Influence Function: 62% of the most influential cases were "Benign", while 38% were "Malignant".
+- Influence Function: 62% of the most influential training cases were diagnosed as "Benign", while 38% were diagnosed as "Malignant".
 8% of these influential training samples were originally misclassified during training, which raises concerns about the reliability of the model's reasoning foundation and strongly warrants careful human review.

 **What This Means**